 How long does it take to close a missing tooth gap with braces?

 It might take six to eight months for traditional braces to fix the gaps from missing teeth with traditional braces.
-The duration depends on several factors such as the condition and position of your teeth, occlusion, size of gaps, muscle function of your face, and bones that support your teeth.
+The duration depends on several factors such as the condition and position of your teeth, bite, size of gaps, muscle function of your face, and bones that support your teeth.

 If the problem is not complicated such as small gaps, it may take less time.
 In more severe cases, the duration may be longer.

 Suppose, you have only 2 mm gaps to close and another person has 4 mm gaps.
 Obviously, you will get faster results with braces than him.

 However, it may take 1 or 2 years to complete the full treatment plan even after the closing of gaps.